geotrev/undernet/app/docs/dropdowns.md

 [See WAI-ARIA documentation](https://www.w3.org/TR/wai-aria-practices-1.1/examples/menu-button/menu-button-links.html) on best-practices for the menu button UI pattern.

-#### Styling Classes
+#### Helper Classes

-A few classes will add the styling necessary of hide/show, and add menu positioning.
+Required:
 - `dropdown`: the container class providing inline and relative positioning of the component.
 - `dropdown-menu`: the menu class that provides positioning relative to the button.

+Optional:
-- `is-aligned-end`: a helper class that aligns the menu to the right of the dropdown button.
+- `is-aligned-inline-end`: aligns the menu to inline-end of the dropdown button.
-- `is-aligned-bottom`: a helper class that aligns the menu to the bottom of the dropdown button.
+- `is-aligned-block-end`: aligns the menu to block-end of the dropdown button.
-- `is-drop-up`: a helper class that positions the menu upward when open.
+- `is-drop-inline-start`: positions the menu to inline-start when open.
-- `is-drop-start`: a helper class that positions the menu left when open.
+- `is-drop-inline-end`: positions the menu to inline-end when open.
-- `is-drop-end`: a helper class that positions the menu right when open.
+- `is-drop-block-start`: positions the menu to block-start when open.

 ### API